ArturoDent/find-and-transform/README.md

 1. `"restrictFind": "nextDontMoveCursor"` make the next replacement but leave the cursor at the original position.
-2. `"restrictFind": "nextCursor"` make the next replacement and move the cursor to that next replaced match.
+2. `"restrictFind": "nextMoveCursor"` make the next replacement and move the cursor to end of next replaced match.
 Does not select.
 3. `"restrictFind": "nextSelect"` make the next replacement and select it.

+4. `"restrictFind": "previousDontMoveCursor"` make the previous replacement but leave the cursor at the original position.
+5. `"restrictFind": "previousMoveCursor"` make the previous replacement and move the cursor to start of previous replaced match.
+Does not select.
+6. `"restrictFind": "previousSelect"` make the previous replacement and select it.

+> The `next...` and `previous...` options will **wrap**.
+This means for example if there is no match in the document after the cursor that the first match from the beginning of the document will be used (when using a `next...` option).

 >  When using the **above** `restrictFind` options the `cursorMoveSelect` option will be ignored.